openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 # Mycroft Binding

-This binding will connect to Mycroft A.I. in order to control it or react to event by listening on the message bus.
+This binding will connect to Mycroft A.I. in order to control it or react to events by listening on the message bus.

 Possibilies include :

 - Press a button in OpenHAB to wake Mycroft without using a wake word.
 - Simulate a voice command to launch a skill, as if you just spoke it
-- Send some text that Mycroft will say (Using its Text To Speach service)
+- Send some text that Mycroft will say (Using its Text To Speech service)
 - Control the music player
 - Control the sound volume of Mycroft
 - React to all the aforementioned events ...